Taste, Odor or Discolored Water Concerns

 - Blue Stains

-Blue stains on fixtures are caused when our water hits copper, which is usually used in newer plumbing systems.
+Blue stains on fixtures can occur when water interacts with copper pipes, which are commonly used in newer plumbing systems.
 Copper dissolves into the water when water sits in the pipes overnight or is unused during the day.

-To solve this, run the water for about 60 seconds, or until there is a change in the water temperature or you smell chlorine.
+To solve this, if the water has been sitting unused in the pipes for more than 6 hours run the water for about 30 seconds, or until there is a change in the water temperature or you smell chlorine.
 Keeping the fixtures dry and drip-free also helps prevent the problem.

 - Pink Stains